toskumar/blog/micro/aws/machine-learning/Algorithm.md

 `Ojbect2Vec (Supervised)` General-purpose neural embedding algorithm that can learn low-dimensional dense embeddings of high-dimensional objects while preserving the semantics of the relationship between the pairs in the original embedding space.
 A way to map out things in a d-dimentional space to figure out how similar they might be to one another.
 * Expects pairs of things : Looking for pairs of items and whether they are _positive_ or _negative_ from a relationship standpoint.
-Accepts categorial labels or rating/score-based labels.
+Accepts categorical labels or rating/score-based labels.
 * Feature Engineering : Embedding can be used for downstream supervised tasks like classification or regression.
 * Training data required : Officially, Object2Vec requires labeled data for training, but there are ways to generate the relationship labels from natural clustering.
 * __Use Cases__